 \section{Introduction}

-In longitudinal observational studies with a time-to-event outcome, a common goal in causal analyses is to characterize the causal survival curve under a specific (and sometimes hypothetical) intervention strategy in the study population \citep{Hernan2020}.
+In longitudinal observational studies with time-to-event outcomes, a common goal of causal analysis is to characterize the causal survival curve under a specific (hypothetical) treatment strategy in the study population \citep{Hernan2020}.
 The challenge of drawing causal inferences in such studies arises from the complexity of observed time-varying treatments.
-These treatments are often influenced by past treatments and time-varying confounders, and in turn, they impact future treatment decisions and the event outcome of interest, which is measured at each visit.
-Furthermore, the time-to-event outcome can be subject to censoring due to loss to follow-up or drop-out, leading to unobserved future treatments and event outcomes \citep{Keil2014}.
-The generalized computation formula, referred to as the g-formula hereafter \citep{Robins1986,Robins1987}, is an effective technique for determining standardized outcome distributions.
-It does this by utilizing distributions of outcomes and covariates, which are functions of the treatment and confounder history.
-The g-formula approach thus enables the identification of the population-level causal effects by effectively adjusting for the treatment-confounder feedback.
+These treatments are often influenced by past treatments and time-varying confounders, and in turn, they impact future treatment decisions and the event outcome.
+Furthermore, the time-to-event outcome can be subject to censoring due to loss to follow-up, leading to unobserved future treatments and event outcomes \citep{Keil2014}.
+The generalized computation formula, referred to as the g-formula \citep{Robins1986,Robins1987}, is an effective technique for determining standardized outcome distributions by adjusting for the treatment-confounder feedback.